WeblateOrg/weblate/docs/devel/translations.rst

 .. versionadded:: 4.5

 You can manually link specific strings using ``variant:SOURCE`` flag.
-This can be useful for bilingual transaltions which do not have keys to group strings automatically, or to group strings which do not have matching string, but should be considered together when translating.
+This can be useful for bilingual translations which do not have keys to group strings automatically, or to group strings which do not have matching string, but should be considered together when translating.